-- Conflict resolution shall not compel an individual to sign a case report containing opinions and/or conclusions with which the analyst disagrees.
-The decision of the review committee may include reanalysis, issuance of an administrative report by the immediate supervisor of the analyst, or other suitable action based on an evaluation by the review committee.
-The decision of the review committee concerning the resolution of the conflict shall be reviewed and approved by the Quality Manager and Laboratory System Director before it is implemented. - 5.9.4.1 Forensic Services developed procedures (15.9.4.1-15.9.4.3) to ensure at a minimum technical review include the following: - Conformance with proper analytical methods and applicable laboratory policies and procedures. - Accuracy of test reports and the data supports the results and/or conclusions in the test report. - Associations are properly qualified in the test report; and - The test report contains all the required information. - 5.9.4.2 Technical reviews are conducted by individuals that have expertise gained through training and experience in the discipline being reviewed and are approved for such.
+Section 5.9 - Assuring the Quality of Examination Results Page 7 of 11 evaluation by the review committee.
+The decision of the review committee concerning the resolution of the conflict shall be reviewed and approved by the Quality Manager and Major/Manager before it is implemented.

+- 5.9.4.1 Forensic Services developed procedures (15.9.4.1-15.9.4.3) to ensure at a minimum technical review include the following: - Conformance with proper analytical methods and applicable laboratory policies and procedures. - Accuracy of test reports and the data supports the results and/or conclusions in the test report. - Associations are properly qualified in the test report; and - The test report contains all the required information. - 5.9.4.2 Technical reviews are conducted by individuals that have expertise gained through training and experience in the discipline being reviewed and are approved for such.
 An individual conducting technical review need not be a forensic scientist being proficiency tested in the sub-discipline.
-The three kinds of casework review are technical review, administrative review and technical verification. - 15.9.4.2.1 Analysts approved to perform casework in a discipline/subdiscipline may perform technical review in that_discipline/subdiscipline if they are placed on the technical review list for that discipline/subdiscipline by the Quality Manager, with input from the discipline lead.
+The three kinds of casework review are technical review, administrative review and technical verification.

+15.9.4.2.1 Analysts approved to perform casework in a discipline/subdiscipline may perform technical review in that discipline/subdiscipline if they are placed on the technical review list for that discipline/subdiscipline by the Quality Manager, with input from the discipline leader.
 This list is maintained electronically by the Quality Manager and is available to all staff.

-Technical reviews by staff who are not approved to perform casework in a discipline/subdiscipline requires documented approval maintained by the Quality Manager prior to performing technical reviews by the appropriate discipline lead or appropriate lab manager if the approval is for the discipline lead.
+Technical reviews by staff who are not approved to perform casework in a discipline/subdiscipline requires documented approval maintained by the Quality Manager prior to performing technical reviews by the appropriate discipline leader or appropriate lab manager if the approval is for the discipline leader.

-• Individuals that performed an examination in the past may continue to provide technical review providing the proposed technical reviewer understands and is familiar with the current analytical methods, understands the operation of analytical instruments, and can determine whether the conclusion(s) are supported by the examination documentation.
+Individuals that performed an examination in the past may continue to provide technical review providing the proposed technical reviewer understands and is familiar with the current analytical methods, understands the operation of analytical instruments, and can determine whether the conclusion(s) are supported by the examination documentation.